Language-Driven Object-Oriented Two-Stage Method for Scene Graph Anticipation: Method

 \subsection{Object-Oriented Relationship Anticipation}

-\ac{oora} of our framework addresses a fundamental limitation of \ac{goa}: while \ac{goa} provides comprehensive scene-level forecasts, it lacks precision in tracking individual objects' temporal evolution.
+\ac{oora} of our framework addresses a fundamental limitation of \ac{goa}, as illustrated in \cref{fig:Stage1}: while \ac{goa} provides comprehensive scene-level forecasts, it lacks precision in tracking individual objects' temporal evolution.
 To resolve this, we implement object-oriented refinement, generating detailed multi-frame relationship distributions for each target entity.
 Beginning with the globally predicted scene graph $\widehat{G}^{(0)}$, we isolate the set of predicted future objects $\mathcal{O}$.
 For each object $o \in \mathcal{O}$, we craft an object-specific prompt:

-where $H_o$ provides the object-centric prediction context, \text{ObservedSegments}$_o$ succinctly summarizes the object’s historical presence and interactions, \text{Instruction}$_o$ explicitly specifies the expected format of relationship predictions, and \text{FutureFrames}$_o$ enumerates the prediction horizon, enabling targeted temporal predictions. .
+where $H_o$ provides the object-centric prediction context, \text{ObservedSegments}$_o$ succinctly summarizes the object’s historical presence and interactions, \text{Instruction}$_o$ explicitly specifies the expected format of relationship predictions, and \text{FutureFrames}$_o$ enumerates the prediction horizon, enabling targeted temporal predictions.

 Relationship predictions in sequential frames often exhibit implausible transitions and temporal inconsistencies, severely compromising long-term forecasting reliability.
 To address this critical challenge, we introduce a temporal-transition regularizer $L_{\text{trans}}$ that penalizes improbable relationship state transitions across consecutive frames.
-Concretely, we first transform the frame-wise transition counts $T_{\text{real}}^r$ and the soft predictions $T_{\text{pred}}^r$ into normalized histograms $D_{\text{real}}^r$ and $D_{\text{pred}}^r$ (More details can be seen in~\Cref{app:transition_loss}.), and then measure their discrepancy using the symmetrized Kullback–Leibler (KL) divergence: { } Here, $T_{\text{real}}^r$ and $T_{\text{pred}}^r$ represent frame-wise relationship transition frequencies for ground-truth and predicted probabilities, respectively.
+Concretely, we first transform the frame-wise transition counts $T_{\text{real}}^r$ and the soft predictions $T_{\text{pred}}^r$ into normalized histograms $D_{\text{real}}^r$ and $D_{\text{pred}}^r$.
+To ensure robustness against sparse relationships and minor fluctuations, we apply gating mechanisms: a count threshold $\delta$ filters relationships with insufficient observed transitions, while a probability-change threshold $\tau=0.2$ excludes trivial variations in consecutive predictions.
+The discrepancy between distributions is measured using symmetrized Kullback–Leibler divergence: { } Here, $T_{\text{real}}^r$ and $T_{\text{pred}}^r$ represent frame-wise relationship transition frequencies for ground-truth and predicted probabilities, respectively.
+This temporal-consistency prior discourages unnecessary high-frequency changes in relation trajectories and reduces error accumulation at long horizons.

 To compute transition histograms, we employ an auxiliary discriminative classification layer trained with Binary Cross-Entropy loss $L_{\text{BCE}}$, which maps internal representations to relationship category probabilities.